 AT JEWISH LIFE IN BENJAMIN OF TUDELA’S ITINERARY

 In his Itinerary, Benjamin of Tudela recounts his travels to Jewish communities across the Mediterranean and Middle East in the late 1160s.
-Throughout his journey, he provides detailed information about these communities including their numbers, leaders, and relationships with the non-Jewish residents of their cities, as well as many stories and religious tales that he heard along the way.
+Throughout his journey, he provides detailed information about these communities including their numbers, leaders, and relationships with the non-Jewish residents of their cities, as well as many stories and religious tales that he hears along the way.
 Benjamin begins the journey in his native Spain and travels through Europe before coming to Constantinople.
 Here he juxtaposes the city’s glory and wealth with its poor treatment of Jews, while claiming that the Jews “bear their lot with cheerfulness” (72).
 In contrast, the rest of the Itinerary presents an overall image of religious tolerance, where Jews are often found in positions of power and endowed with trust from their city’s authorities.
 Benjamin continues his travels to the holy land of Jerusalem, then arrives in Baghdad, where he describes the city’s great wealth and the kindness of its Caliph toward Jews.
 He portrays the Exilarch, the leader of the Jewish community, as having power second only to the Caliph.
 Beyond that, he visits the cities of Babylon, Susa, Cush, and Alexandria, among others.
 Upon his return to Europe, Benjamin expresses his desire for the “gathering of Israel” though he claims the appointed time has not yet arrived (138).
-The Itinerary emphasizes the extent of communication between the scattered Jewish communities, supporting the belief that someday the Jews would reunite and return from exile to their homeland of Israel.
+Overall, the Itinerary emphasizes the extent of communication between the scattered Jewish communities, supporting the belief that someday the Jews would reunite and return from exile to their homeland of Israel.

 Benjamin devotes much attention to describing the greatness of cities and their rulers, and mentions only the most powerful Jews in each place he visited.
 While he spends excessive amounts of time describing the Caliph and Exilarch, there is little mention of the larger Jewish community besides the heads of the ten Academies of Baghdad (99).
 Additionally, the stories he includes all center around kings or other powerful officials.
 Why does he spend so much time describing the rulers of each city and practically no time describing the lives of common people, whether Jewish or non-Jewish?
 At first glance, there appears to be a straightforward explanation, since rulers are more significant and lead more interesting lives than the common people, or perhaps Benjamin’s high level of education makes him more interested in the governmental and scholarly elements of each city.
 However, it seems that he was writing for a general Jewish audience, so why did he not include more details about the lives of ordinary Jews?
 What drove his decisions to include and exclude certain information, and what does this reveal about his purpose in writing the Itinerary?
 In this paper, I will explain how Benjamin’s choice to disproportionately focus on the lives of the rich and powerful was intended to convey his message regarding the reunion of the Jews.
 Answering these questions will shed light on the nature of medieval Jewish life and the accuracy of Benjamin’s account, and may provide insight into the effect this work had on its audience.